SUMMER RESEARCH FELLOWSHIPS IN MATERIAL CULTURE STUDIES

 Per NEH guidelines, only continuing graduate students at the University of Delaware are eligible to apply.
 This means students must be enrolled in their degree program for the Fall semester that follows their summer at the institute.

 As a condition of accepting a DELPHI award, Fellows agree that during the academic year following the Summer Institute, they will:

 - Submit a one-paragraph summary of their research, along with an image, to be published on the CMCS website by the end of summer term

 - Present their work as part of the Osher Lifelong Learning Institute Series

 - Develop and implement a public forum and/or participate in activities that engage with a non-academic public.
 Examples of public engagement may include facilitation of a workshop, class, or exhibition.

-- Submit a two-page report summarizing the public engagement project, and proof of its implementation, by September 1st of the year following participation in the institute.
+- Submit a one-page report summarizing the public engagement project, and proof of its implementation, by May 31st of the year following participation in the institute.

 If you are interested in becoming a DELPHI Fellow, we at the Center for Material Culture Studies encourage you to apply!
 Follow the links below to explore further information regarding deadlines, applications, and past cohorts: